punnie/slackernews/README.md

        :slack-token "xoxp-your-slack-token-123123123"}}
 ```

-The application doesn't yet scrape links from channels automatically.
-You'll have to do it yourself in a REPL session.
-To achieve that, you may do the following:
+You'll also need a RethinkDB server somewhere handy.
+Follow these steps:

 1. Start a rethinkdb server using `docker-compose up -d` on your project's directory
 1. Access `http://$(docker-machine ip):8080` for your rethinkdb management interface
 1. Create a `slackernews` database, and inside it the tables `users`, `channels`, and `messages`
-1. Fire up a REPL session using `lein repl`, or using your editor
+1. Run by typing `lein run`, or fire up a REPL session using `lein repl` if you want to hack
-1. Navigate to the `slackernews.core` namespace
-1. Start the database connection and the HTTP server by typing `(start-app nil)`
-1. At this point you should be able to populate your database with data from slack by:
-    1. Using `slackernews.scrapper/fetch-users` to get users
-    1. Using `slackernews.scrapper/fetch-channels` to get users
+1. See the fireworks, or get hacking
-    1. Using `slackernews.scrapper/update-messages` to get and further synchronise messages
-1. Get coding (phew)

-## Future work
+## Roadmap

-Along with an attempt to prioritisation:
+- [x] Extract magic values into environment variables
+- [x] Start using different profiles for different environments
+- [x] Make program run without hacking and thinkering

-1. Periodically update the message list from slack
+- [x] Periodically update messages from slack, automatically
-1. Do our own unfurling of the URLs instead of relying on slack to do so, which brings a couple of problems:
+- [ ] Unfurl/scrap URLs on our own, instead of relying on slack to do it for us
-    1. We can't control the title/information of the link
-    1. Some links are not picked up by slack, which means they won't appear

-More into the future:

-1. Tests maybe
-1. Use slack's realtime APIs to update messages
-1. Pick up reactions to links and use it as a elaborate and convoluted ranking system
+- [ ] Blacklist certain domains or private pages (i.e. slack pages, private JIRA tickets)
+- [ ] Update messages and links by using the realtime interface with slack
+- [ ] Synchronise reactions and post them along with the links
+- [ ] Auto tag posts based on content type or domain (e.g. `type:video` for youtube.com)
-1. Enable filtering in the web interface (by poster, channel or domain)
+- [ ] Filtering on the web interface (by domain, by channel, by poster, by auto-generated tags)
-1. Present links to the slack message on each link

-## On contributing ideas

-Please do, like this:

-1. Open an issue with your concerns
-1. ???????
-1. Profit!
+- [ ] Search by tags, domain or link title with full text support
+- [ ] RSS or Atom feed
+- [ ] Users and authentication
+- [ ] Admin interface to remove/moderate/tag links
+- [ ] Interface to suggest tags for links

+If you want to help out on the feature set, open some issues for existing or new items.

 ## On contributing code

 Please do.
 You know the drill:

-1. Fork
+1. Fork it
-1. Work
+1. Hack it
-1. Make a PR out of it
+1. PR it

 ## License

-Copyright © 2016 Talkdesk for now

-Actual license will be determined at a later date.
+TBA.